twiddlingbits/twr-wasm/docs/gettingstarted/helloworld.md

 }
 ~~~

-`--autoplay-policy=no-user-gesture-required` and `--enable-features=SharedArrayBuffer` are not required for this simple "hello world" example, but will be needed if you request user input or you are using twrWasModuleAsync.
+`--autoplay-policy=no-user-gesture-required` and `--enable-features=SharedArrayBuffer` are not required for this simple "hello world" example, but will be needed if you request user input or you are using `twrWasModuleAsync`.

 ## See live version
-[Here is a link](/examples/helloworld/index.html) to the helloworld function running in the `twiddlingbits.dev` site.
+You can find a live link to hello world [on this page](../examples/examples-overview.md).

 ## Next steps after hello world
-A good way to get your own code up and running is to copy one of the [twr-wasm/examples](../examples/examples-overview.md), get it to build and run, then start modifying it.
+A good way to get your own code up and running is to copy one of the [examples](../examples/examples-overview.md), get it to build and run, then start modifying it.

-The example makefiles prove a more practical way to configure and execute clang and wasm-ld.
+The example makefiles are a more practical way to configure and execute clang and wasm-ld.

 "Hello World" uses the twr-wasm class `twrWasmModule`.
 If you wish to use C blocking functions, such as `twr_getc32` or `twr_sleep`, you can use `twrWasmModuleAsync`.
 This [square calculator example](../examples/examples-stdio-div.md) shows how to do this.